nuclear-multimessenger-astronomy/nmma/doc/constrain_R14_trend.md

+### Upload GW posteriors

+The gravitational wave samples can be can be downloaded at https://zenodo.org/record/6045029#.YgZzwITMKV5.
+This only  concern  the PhenDNRTv2 files on this link.
+That we can directly filter by using this command line:

+Create an outdir directory to put GW data that you will upload.

+	mkdir -p ./output/GWdata/outdir

+Go at GWdata directory

+	cd ./output/GWdata/outdir

+Running the next command line:

+	xargs -n 1 curl -# -O < ../../../example_files/url_to_upload_gw_posteriors.txt

+or use this one :

+	for url in `cat ../../../example_files/url_to_upload_gw_posteriors.txt`
+	do
+	  curl -#  -O $url
+	done

+The url_to_upload_gw_posteriors.txt contains is a list of all links in the PhenDNRTv2 files.

+### Come back on nmma folder
+As you know to upload GWdata you are go at ./output/GWdata/outdir so you can cancel by :

+	cd ../../..

 ### EoS from GW + EM

 This allows to generate the EoS by combining the data of the events (EMdata) and those coming from the gravitational (GWdata).The 26 detectable events are {0,  3,  5,  7,  8, 10, 12, 13, 14, 15, 17, 19, 21, 22, 23, 24, 26, 27, 28, 31, 32,34, 36, 37, 38, 39}.